-The NHTSA considers mobile phone texting as the most alarming distraction, and the problem seems to be increasing each year.
+The NHTSA considers mobile phone texting the most alarming distraction, and the problem seems to be increasing yearly.

 As drivers, we all must pay attention to the road and other vehicles around us.
 To make sure you’re paying attention at all times, keep these tips in mind:

 - Put your phone away.
 If you need to, put it in a purse, backpack, or console until you reach your destination.
 Even hands-free features like speakerphone or other settings can be distracting, so the best thing to do is to put conversations on hold until you’re done driving.

 - Get a good night’s sleep, and never drive while exhausted.

 - Always get ready before you leave the house.
 The car is no place to apply makeup or do your hair.